 With recreation in mind, the Sea-Doo is the perfect option for anyone wanting to get their first jet ski.
 It’s also a personal watercraft (PWC) of choice for the conservative and those who are still trying to get comfortable in the water.

 Even children can manage the Sea-Doo Spark with its fair speed compared to other more powerful jet skis, which are also heavier and harder to maneuver.

 What’s more, Sea-Doo made sure to create the Spark with a very simple yet efficient twist-and-go mechanism for its throttle.
 They even have bike-like bars for an easy and familiar grip.

-To help you choose the best Sea-Doo Spark model with the top speed of your choice, we compiled a list for you.
+So, what is the Sea-Doo Spark top speed?
+To help you choose the best Sea-Doo Spark model with the top speed of your choice, we compiled a list for you:

 |Sea-Doo Model||Top Speed|